rohithsiddi/AgentFlow-Multi-Agent-Workflow-Orchestration-Assistant/README.md

 ### PDF RAG
 - Upload a PDF using the UI.
-- Ask questions about its content (e.g., "What is my name?").
+- Ask questions about its content.
 - The assistant will cite the PDF as the source when using its content.

 ### Detailed Reports & Summaries